BIRDIE DST: Model diagnostics

 The function diagnoseRhatSpOccu()

-tabulates them.
-In this table, each parameter appears in one column and
+parameters and tabulates them.
+In this table, each parameter appears in

 and a 1 otherwise.
 Some extra columns are added, such as number of